edly-io/openedxconference2025/XBlocks Walkthrough/README.md

 # 📚 XBlocks Walkthrough – Open edX Conference Talk (July 2025)

 Want to use this course?
-Follow the following Actionable Items.
+Follow the following steps.

 ## **Actionable Items**

+1. Import the .tar file in the Open edX Studio.
-1. All AI XBlocks:
+2. All AI XBlocks:

     - AI Coach XBlock
     - ChatGPT XBlock